 There is no charge to subscribe to GETS; the only charge for GETS is usage.

-The Office of Emergency Communications recommends that individuals requesting WPS also request a GETS card.
+The Emergency Communications Division recommends that individuals requesting WPS also request a GETS card.
 The registration process will allow you to request both services at the same time.

 Frequently asked questions about GETS.